marchdev-tk/dart_package_template/.github/PULL_REQUEST_TEMPLATE.md

 I added the following tests:

 *Replace this with a list of the tests that you added as part of this PR.
 A change in behaviour with no test covering it will likely get reverted accidentally sooner or later.
-PRs must include tests for all changed/updated/fixed behaviors.
-See [Test Coverage].*
+PRs must include tests for all changed/updated/fixed behaviors.*

 ## Checklist

 Before you create this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
 This will ensure a smooth and quick review process.

-- [ ] I read and followed the [Flutter Style Guide], including [Features we expect every widget to implement].
+- [ ] I read and followed the [Flutter Style Guide].
 - [ ] I updated/added relevant documentation (doc comments with `///`).
 - [ ] All existing and new tests are passing.
 - [ ] The analyzer (`flutter analyze --flutter-repo`) does not report any problems on my PR.